Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/create-a-new-version-of-the-flow.md

 # Create a New Version of the Flow

-You can save versions of your flows, restore older versions, and delete versions if required.
+You can save versions of your flows, restore older versions, and delete versions if needed.
 After you have deployed a flow, it will appear on the Agents page with the status 'Deployed'.

 **Steps to create a new version**: